tonydtran/job-references/README.md

 - [React](https://react.dev/) (main app library)
 - [Sass](https://sass-lang.com/) (for global styles)
 - [Styled-components](https://styled-components.com/) (styles for components with CSS-in-JS approch)
-- [Vite-imagetools](https://github.com/JonasKruckenberg/imagetools) (optimize image format and size)
+- [Vite-imagetools](https://github.com/JonasKruckenberg/imagetools) (optimize image format and size).
+Note: You may have issue while installing `vite-imagetools`.
+Use `yarn add -D sharp --ignore-engines` to force installation.

 ## Contributing
 This project has been done really quickly ans has many things to improve.
 Feel free to contribute and give feedback!
 Happy coding!